leonardofmoura/Logic_Programming/README.md

 ## Projects

 Projects made to apply Logic Programming concepts in a wider system, to solve real problems.
+They were both developed with my partner [João Campos](https://github.com/Pastilhas) and the the original repository they were developed on was can be found [here](https://github.com/Pastilhas/PLOG-FEUP).

-- **Gap:** Implementation and automatic solving of [Gap Puzzles](https://www2.stetson.edu/~efriedma/puzzle/gap/)
+- **Gap:** Implementation and automatic solving of [Gap Puzzles](https://www2.stetson.edu/~efriedma/puzzle/gap/).
 - **Mbrane:** Implementation of the [Mbrane](www.mbranegame.com/) game for both two players, a player vs the computer and two computers playing.

 ---